janewu77/ela-extension/readme.md

 ## Info

-This AI tool is designed to enhance your English skills, employing advanced AI technologies including Text to Speech (TTS) and Large Language Model (LLM) to facilitate your learning.
+ELA is designed to boost your English(or other languages) proficiency, utilizing cutting-edge AI technologies including Text to Speech (TTS) and Large Language Models (LLM) to support your learning journey.

-Its user-friendly and highly customizable nature makes it ideal not only for English learners but also for professionals and scholars who need to read specialized English materials.
-Additionally, it can be used to learn other languages, significantly boosting your efficiency in both work and study.
+With its user-friendly interface and high customizability, ELA is perfect not only for individuals learning English but also for professionals and scholars needing to access specialized English content.
+Moreover, it can facilitate learning other languages, thereby significantly enhancing efficiency in your professional and educational pursuits.

 ![demo](/doc/images/0.3/en/demo.png)